 Funder: Advanced Research Projects Agency Energy

-Summary: Supports R&D for commercially deployable recycled transuranic (TRU) nuclear fuel technologies for advanced (Gen IV) reactors to improve U.S. energy security and reduce nuclear waste.
+Summary: Supports R&D to develop and commercialize advanced recycled transuranic (TRU) nuclear fuels for Generation IV reactors, strengthening U.S. energy security and reducing nuclear waste.